MiniCheese26/IGG-LinkScraper/README.md

 ## Todo
 * Add other hosts IGG-Games used.
+* Add automatic detection of avaliable hosts so it doesn't print all of them

 This is my first real tool I've ever programmed in C# so it may be inefficient or hacky at places but it's a learning process isn't it?